article · Honest answers: checking the claims

 invite_only_credentialThe vendor publishes an official credential but limits access by workspace, partner, or invitationExplain the access limit prominently; do not rank it as generally available

-unverified_claim_phraseThe phrase appears in operator notes, prep pages, social posts, or search demand but not in official rows checkedKeep it in the sanity ledger as a negative-control row; do not catalog it
+unverified_claim_phraseThe phrase appears in operator notes, prep pages, social posts, or search demand but not in official vendor pages checkedKeep it in the sanity ledger as a negative-control row; do not catalog it

 third_party_training_bundleA prep provider sells training around a vendor tool or examTreat as prep, not as the credential owner